The Air Out There: Michael Jordan's Baseball Career and the Card That Started It All

 A swing and a slam dunk

-A player like Jordan sometimes needs to have his ego checked.
+A player like Jordan needs his ego checked sometimes.
 At least, that's what Jerry Krause learned about Number 23.
-The problem was that he’s good at everything.
+The problem was that he was good at everything.
 Luckily, Krause also figured out that if he wanted Jordan's very best, he had to tell him he couldn't do it.

 So one day, when Krause grew tired of Jordan bragging about his hitting prowess, he took the basketball phenom out to hit against a real Double-A pitcher, telling him he’d never get a ball to the outfield.